randexlabs/mantle/README.md

 # Mantle 🚀

 > [!IMPORTANT]
 > Mantle is no longer maintained.
-Do not expect responses to tickets, but fixes, or new features.
+Do not expect responses to tickets, bug fixes, or new features.

 An infrastructure-as-code and deployment tool for Roblox.